dentarg/auth0-blog/_posts/2018-03-05-build-robust-apps-with-mithril-and-auth0.md

 npm start
 ```

 If you are seeing `So it begins!` in the screen, congratulations!
-You've gotten Mithril, JSX and Webpack up and running!
+You've gotten Mithril, JSX, and Webpack up and running!

 The moment that you were probably very much waiting for is finally here!
 It's time to build the interface!
 It's time to code!

 ## Creating the Mock Data

 It's always much easier to build an interface when there's real data to model and present in the screen instead of using random mythical strings or whatever names come to mind.

-Go to the `store` folder and create a file named `data.js` and open it up.
+Go to the `store` folder, create a file named `data.js`, and open it.

 In this file, we are going to create a mock array of conference objects and export a function that would let anything on the application request that mock data:

 ```js
 // src/store/data.js